 Those are just a few examples of the many helpful test prep articles on Fastweb – there are many more, likely on topics to suit just about any test prep need!

+Don’t Forget about Your GradesSo senioritis might be kicking in and you are slacking a little bit.
+Colleges can tell!
+They will ask your counselor for updates on your grades so be sure to keep them up.
+When things are going well, ask your counselor to fax the college an up-to-date report.
 While deferral is not what I had expected or hoped for, there are still ways to improve your chances.
 With some hard work and a good attitude, things will turn out for the better.
 Whether that is getting in to this college or finding a dream school elsewhere, things will start to fall into place.

 - Accepting Rejection (or a Deferral or Waitlisting)

 - Is Early Decision Right for You?
 Get the Pros and Cons